kevindelord/kevindelord.github.io/_posts/2016-06-29-code-quality.md

 ## Control your log

 There is nothing more annoying than starting an app and not being able to understand what is going on in the console as the log is flooding like an heavy rain.

-To avoid that, we forbid to use anarchic NSLog or println lost in the code for no reason.
+To avoid that, try to forbid the use of anarchic `NSLog` or `print` lost in the code for no reason.

-Usually we just use it to log dynamic errors as they are extremely important to know when/what/where something wrong happens.
+Usually, only the dynamic errors (from the database or the API) should be automatically logged as they are extremely important to know when/what/where something wrong happens.

-But at the time, log is very helpful and can save a lot of time while coding/debugging.
-In this context, using logs is not a bad thing at all but should just be used and controlled wisely.
+Using logs is not a bad thing at all but it should be used and controlled wisely.

-To do so use the  DKLog function.
+To do so use the `DKLog` function from the [DKHelper](https://github.com/kevindelord/DKHelper).
 It takes as parameter a boolean to dynamically enable the log or not, and of course, a string to print.

 The verbose boolean should be on the Defines header file.
-Example:

 {% highlight swift %}
 DKLog(Verbose.Manager.API, "API Credentials ID: \(account) - password:\(password)")
 {% endhighlight %}

 ## Comment your code

-A beautiful code is also a documented code.
-You should always try to explain and document the logic your are implementing.
+A beautiful code is also a documented one.
+You should always try to explain and document the logic you are implementing.

-Even if it looks simple, and it surely does "now", for you but it won't in 5 months for another developer.
+Even if it looks simple, and it surely does "now", but it won't be in 5 months for another developer.

-Comments above the functions are, of course, well appreciated to explain what they are doing, the purpose and general informations about them.
+Comments _above_ the functions are, of course, well appreciated to explain the purpose and general informations.

-But inline comments are also very used to describe step-by-step what is going on inside the function.
+But inline comments are also very useful to describe step-by-step what is going on _inside_ the function.

 {% highlight swift %}
-/**
+//
- Function to calculate top margin for the current view depending on [...]
+// Function to calculate top margin for the current view depending on [...]
- - parameter default: Default value used
+// - parameter defaultGap: Default value used
+//

- - return: CGFloat value corresponding to the calculated margin.
+// - return: CGFloat value corresponding to the calculated margin.
- */
+//
-func calculateTopMargin(default: Int) -> CGFloat {
+func calculateTopMargin(defaultGap: Int) -> CGFloat {

 	// Get the top x origin
 	let separatorFrame = self.separator?.frame.x

 	// Calculate position depending on [...]
-	let finalPosition = (separatorFrame * 2) + self.defaultGap()
+	let finalPosition = (separatorFrame * 2) + defaultGap

-	// Apply frame
-	self.popUpView?.frame = CGRectMake(...)
+	return finalPosition
 }
 {% endhighlight %}

-## Prefix files and classes

-For historical reason we keep prefixing all our classes and files.
-It might not be needed in Swift (due to the modules) but, as we sometimes work on an Obj-C project and one hour later on Swift, we should try to keep on having the logic.
-For example with the following projects, we gave simple but efficient prefix: HH for Handhelp, DI for Digster, etc.

 ## Localise your project

-How many times did you have to search though the whole project to fix a little typo?
+How many times did you have to search through the whole project to fix a little typo?
 And then realise that this hard-coded string has been copy-pasted hundred times?
 How many times did you just do your app in one language and after months of development had to add a new language?

 All this do happen... way too many times.
-It appears to be much better when the app is by default localised in whatever language with the Base localisation.
+It appears to be much better when the app is by default localised in whatever language with the `Base localisation`.

-Even if the app is just in one language, you should always make the effort to add a key/value into a Localization.strings file.
+Even if the app is just in one language, you should always make the effort to add a key/value into a `Localization.strings` file.

 Please, also note that even the localisation file is aligned.

 {% highlight swift %}